zulip/docker-zulip/README.md

   comma-separated list of the backend names
   (E.g. `"EmailAuthBackend,GitHubAuthBackend"`).

+**Reducing RAM usage**.
+By default, the Zulip server automatically detect whether the system has enough memory to run Zulip queue processors in the higher-throughput but more multiprocess mode (or to save 1.5GiB of RAM with the multithreaded mode).
+This algorithm might see the host's memory, not the docker container's memory.
+Set to `QUEUE_WORKERS_MULTIPROCESS` to `true` or `false` to override the automatic calculation.

 **SSL Certificates**.
 By default, the image will generate a self-signed cert.
 You can set `SSL_CERTIFICATE_GENERATION: "certbot"` within `docker-compose.yml` to enable automatically-renewed Let's Encrypt certificates.
 By using certbot